smarie/python-valid8/docs/composition.md

 # Built-in composition functions

-You can use the following methods to compose a base validation function from other functions, so as to be used as the `validation_func` parameter in one of the `valid8` decorators presented [here](./index).
+You can use the following methods to compose **base validation functions**, so as to build a function to be used in one of the `valid8` decorators presented [here](./index).

 ## not_